ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 When the tumor produces mucous, much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucous.
 The mucous looks like jelly, and this condition is often referred to as “jelly belly.”
 Removing the mucous from the abdomen can often relieve a patient’s symptoms of bloating.

 Removal of the peritoneum.
-There is some controversy about the extent of surgery that is necessary in patients with slow-growing, low-grade cancer that has spread beyond the colon to involve other areas of the abdomen.
+There is some controversy about the extent of surgery that is necessary in patients with slow-growing, low-grade appendix cancer that has spread beyond the colon to involve other areas of the abdomen.
 Some surgeons recommend aggressive surgery that includes the removal of the peritoneum (the lining of the abdomen) to remove as much of the cancer as possible.
 This type of surgery is also called a peritonectomy.

 In patients with a very slow-growing tumor, such surgery can be effective in removing the majority of the cancer cells.
 This can benefit the patient by reducing the amount of cancer, even if it does not remove every cancer cell.
 However, it is a difficult operation that can have significant side effects.
 The doctor will consider many different factors, such as the patient’s age and overall health, before recommending this extensive surgery.
 Patients should talk with a specialist with expertise in this type of procedure beforehand.

 Learn more about the basics of cancer surgery.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
 For appendix cancer that is not a carcinoid tumor, chemotherapy is most often used soon after surgery when cancer is found outside of the appendix region.
 It may also be given for a non-carcinoid appendix cancer after surgery to prevent the cancer from coming back, depending on the stage of disease.
 There are different types of chemotherapy, depending on how the drugs are delivered to the body: